A chapter never written…

 Unfortunately, I never got the interview back, nor the transcript.
 So this is from my memory – fragments of the chapter that was never written.

 I just googled Janina, and found something I had never heard before – about her name.
 From the beginning her name was Janka Halperson.
-The last name I knew her by, Ludawska, was an anagram, linking the first two syllables of her parents name Luba and Dawid.
+The surname I knew her by, Ludawska, was an anagram, linking the first two syllables of her parents name Luba and Dawid.